This page explains how to get Biggoron's Sword, which is even stronger than the Master Sword.

 Unfortunately, if you haven't learned Epona's song and planted a magic bean at Death Mountain Trail before becoming Adult Link, you will have to wait until you can go back to the past, which you can only do after you have completed the first Temple.
 Biggoron's Sword is not necessary to beat the game, but it makes things easier.

-Once you have Epona and have planted a Magic Bean in the entrance to Dodongo's Cavern, you can start the quest.
+Once you have pulled the Master Sword from the pedestal, if you have Epona and have planted a Magic Bean in the entrance to Dodongo's Cavern in the past, you can start the quest.

 First stop: Kakariko Village

 Talk to the Cucco girl in Kakariko Village and she'll give you a Pocket Egg.
 Turn it from night to day (or day to night to day) to hatch the egg, then go into the house where Talon is sleeping (it's the non-brick house near the well) and use the Pocket Cucco on Talon to wake him up.
 Give the Pocket Cucco to the Cucco girl and she gives you Cojiro.